 Margin account loans for equities are a valuable source of revenue for brokerage firms.
 They also generate fees for lending out qualified equities for short sales in margin accounts.

 Using leverage for trading bitcoin is neither good nor bad, but rather a tool that can provide different advantages and disadvantages.

 If you do use it, read all the print on the page, not just the marketing schtick about how much you can make.

 Because it’s nice to dream about the new car with your profits using 100x leverage.
 Just make sure you don’t have to sell the old car if that leveraged trade you’re imagining, leaves a smouldering hole in your account.

-You can buy, sell, and trade Bitcoin in Canada, on Bitvo’s fast, secure, and easy to use cryptocurrency exchange platform.
+You can buy, sell, and trade bitcoin in Canada, on Bitvo’s fast, secure, and easy to use cryptocurrency trading platform.